+Empowerment.

-(subindexes): Economic Participation and Opportunity, Educational Attainment, Health and Survival and Political Empowerment.
-68 Ministry of Women Affairs, Policy brief 8, Leaders, Women in public decision-making and politics, Cambodia gender spent, and 94 per cent participate in household decision-making on major purchases and for daily household needs.69 These data are indeed striking, one of the highest for both indicators globally, and with hardly any difference from urban areas unlike many other countries.
+68 Ministry of Women Affairs, Policy brief 8, Leaders, Women in public decision-making and politics, Cambodia gender assessment, 2014.

-55. An ADB report70 listed the following as the main obstacles to further advancing women's economic empowerment in Cambodia: (i) the amount of time required to fulfil responsibilities in unpaid domestic and care work; (ii) women's low levels of literacy, education, and skills; and (iii) a lack of access to resources necessary for economic empowerment, e.g. in agriculture, business development, and wage employment.
+- per cent participate in household decision-making on major purchases and for daily household needs.
+These data are indeed striking, one of the highest for both indicators globally, and with hardly any difference from urban areas unlike many other countries. - An ADB report listed the following as the main obstacles to further advancing women's economic empowerment in Cambodia: (i) the amount of time required to fulfil responsibilities in unpaid domestic and care work; (ii) women's low levels of literacy, education, and skills; and (iii) a lack of access to resources necessary for economic empowerment, e.g. in agriculture, business development, and wage employment.